 No wonder your eyes get tired sometimes from looking at a screen.
 Eyesight is possible because light enters your eye through the pupil at the front of your eye, and is directed towards the lens, just behind your pupil.
-The lens in your eye bends the incoming light on to your retina, right at the back of your eye.
-Your retina is made up of millions of cells which transform the image you’re looking at into electrical energy, which whizzes along the optic nerve to be processed by your brain.
+The lens in your eye bends the incoming light onto your retina, right at the back of your eye.
+Your retina is made up of millions of cells that transform the image you’re looking at into electrical energy, which whizzes along the optic nerve to be processed by your brain.
 The intricacy of how vision works just highlights how important it is to keep your eyes in a healthy condition for years to come.
 That is why having regular eye check-ups and checking in with ophthalmology consultants are important steps to take to make sure your eye health is always at its best it can be for your age.

 Take a Break